TheLancashireman/davros/README.md

 in fact, that it got the nickname K9.

 As part of my work there, I created a XINU-like operating system to run on Hitachi 6303 and similar processors.
-It was during that time that I thought of the name Davros, continuing the Doctor Who theme, but the OS developed for the company I worked for was only ever used internally, so it never needed a name.
+It was during that time that I thought of the name davros, continuing the Doctor Who theme, but the OS developed for the company I worked for was only ever used internally, so it never needed a name.

 Many years later I started fiddling around with my own OS - and of course the name davros seemed like an